senbarnika/Credit-Card-Fraud-Detection/README.md

 | **Min Amount** | $0.00 | $0.00 |
 | **Max Amount** | $2125.87 | $25691.16 |

-This table clearly indicates that while the mean fraudulent transaction amount is higher, there's a wider range in valid transaction values.
+This table clearly indicates that while the mean fraudulent transaction amount is higher, there's a wider range in valid transaction values.<br>

 🛠️ **Data Engineering and Preprocessing** </br>